 After the server gets details from the client about what sort of game session they want, and possibly details about the quality of their connection or their client machine, then the server adds that client to their match-making list.
 Eventually, it finds a a client to play with them, and decides one should host, and the other connect to them.

 For people who are new to hosting servers, or just starting their game, P2P is not recommended, as you won't have a player base large enough to make P2P setup worth it.
 A near-empty server is very unattractive to players; if you have some players, but not many, consider running a Discord server or doing events to pull the small player base together.
+Whatever the case, marketing is most of the battle: keep your community active and a comfortable environment.

 Benefits to P2P include: